On the molecules of numerical semigroups, Puiseux monoids, and Puiseux algebras: Molecules of Puiseux Monoids

-In this section we shall explore the set of molecules of a general Puiseux monoid.
-In contrast to the case of numerical semigroups, we will show that there are plenty of non-isomorphic Puiseux monoids all whose molecules are, indeed, atoms.
+In this section we study the sets of molecules of Puiseux monoids.
+We will argue that there are infinitely many non-finitely generated atomic Puiseux monoids~$P$ such that $|\mathcal{M}(P) \setminus \mathcal{A}(P)| = \infty$.
+On the other hand, we will prove that, unlike the case of numerical semigroups, there are infinitely many non-isomorphic atomic Puiseux monoids all whose molecules are, indeed, atoms.
+The last part of this section is dedicated to characterize the molecules of prime reciprocal Puiseux monoids.

 \begin{definition} A \emph{Puiseux monoid} is an additive submonoid of $\qq_{\ge 0}$. \end{definition}